List homomorphism problems for signed trees: General trees

 First we consider the underlying unsigned tree of $\widehat{H}$.
 It clearly contains all edges of $B_{\widehat{H}}$, but it also contains loops that are red in $\widehat{H}$.
 By Corollary~\ref{monitor}, this tree (with vertex set $T$), which we also denote by $T$, is a bi-arc tree, and hence has a majority polymorphism $f$~\cite{feder2003bi,feder2007bitr}.

 We now describe the polymorphism $f$ from~\cite{feder2003bi}, assuming, as above, that the bi-arc tree $T$ is one of the trees in Figure~\ref{fig:biarc_fig6}.

-In both cases, $T$ is a 2-caterpillar with spine $v_1, v_2, \dots, v_k$, on which only $v_1$ has a loop, and either there is only one additional loop on a child of $v_1$ (which may have children), or any number of loops on children of $v_1$ which must be leaves.
-Following (a slight modification of) the notation of~\cite{feder2003bi}, we denote by $T_i$ the subtree rooted at the vertex $v_i$ of the spine as shown in Figure~\ref{fig:mixed_from_irref}.
-(Note this differs from our notation above in Section~\ref{sec:irreflexive} where there is a rooted subtree for each child of each vertex of the spine.)
-Each $T_i$ is ordered by depth first search (in the case of $T_1$ giving higher priority to vertices with loops), and a total ordering of $T$ is obtained by concatenating these DFS orderings from $T_1$ to $T_2$ and so on.
+In both cases, $T$ is a $2$-caterpillar with spine $v_1, v_2, \dots, v_k$, on which only $v_1$ has a loop, and either there is only one additional loop on a child of $v_1$ (which may have children), or any number of loops on children of $v_1$ which must be leaves.
+We denote by $T_i$ the subtree rooted at the vertex $v_i$ of the spine as shown in Figure~\ref{fig:mixed_from_irref}.
+We note that in this notation we include the spine vertex $v_i$ in the tree $T_i$, unlike the convention in~\cite{feder2003bi}, where the spine vertex is explicitly excluded.
+(Compare Figure~\ref{fig:biarc_fig6} and~\ref{fig:mixed_from_irref}.)
+To be able to conveniently apply the results of~\cite{feder2003bi}, we refer to the vertices in $T_i$ other than the root $v_i$ as being {\em inside} $T_i$.
+We also remark that in Section~\ref{sec:irreflexive} we used yet another convention for naming subtrees $T_i$ --- they were rooted subtrees at individual children of spine vertices, cf.\ Figure~\ref{fig:example_good_irref}.
+In any event, in the current context each subtree $T_i$ is ordered by depth first search (in the case of $T_1$ giving higher priority to vertices with loops), and a total ordering of $T$ is obtained by concatenating these DFS orderings from $T_1$ to $T_2$ and so on.
 We also colour the vertices of $T$ by two colours, in a proper colouring ignoring the self-adjacencies due to the loops.
-Below we refer to vertices in $T_i$ other than the root $v_i$ as being {\em inside} $T_i$.
 The value $f(x,y,z)$ is defined as the majority of $x, y, z$ if two of the arguments $x, y, z$ are equal, and otherwise it is defined according to the following rules.

 {\bf Rule (A)} Assume $x, y, z$ are distinct and in the same colour class.
 Let $r(x)$, $r(y)$, $r(z)$ be the (not necessarily distinct) roots of the trees containing $x, y, z$ respectively, and let $v_m$ be the median of these vertices on the spine.
 Then $f(x,y,z)$ is the vertex from amongst $x, y, z$ in the tree $T_m$, and if there are more than one in $T_m$, it is the first vertex in the DFS ordering unless one of the following occurs, in which case it is the second vertex in the DFS ordering.